 The Appalachian Authors Guild serves the City of Norton and Counties of Buchanan, Dickenson, Lee, Russell, Scott, Tazewell, Washington & Wise and even north-east Tennessee.
-For information, contact Chapter President J. Russell "Jack" Rose at (423) 652-2975 or via e-mail
+For information, contact Vicki Fletcher via email at email@example.com ; or visit their Web site.

 The Chesapeake Bay Writers Chapter serves the City of Williamsburg and the counties of Charles City, Essex, Gloucester, James City, King & Queen, King William, Lancaster, Mathews, Middlesex, New Kent, Northumberland, Richmond and Westmoreland.
 The Chesapeake Bay Writers host five luncheon or dinner meetings each year.
 In addition, the Chapter offers recurrent workshops and outreach events which afford members opportunities to exchange ideas and establish contact with others having similar interests.
 Individual members also host various critique and novel reading groups which meet regularly at different times and locations to assist members in achieving their writing goals.
-For further information, please see the Chesapeake Bay Writers Web site, or e-mail Mary Ann Carr.
+For further information, please see the Chesapeake Bay Writers Web site, or e-mail Sonja McGiboney, President.

 Please note: The James-York Chapter has merged with the Chesapeake Bay Writers.

-The Richmond Chapter serves the City of Richmond and counties of Chesterfield, Henrico, Goochland and Powhatan (and incorporated cities within those counties).
+The Richmond Writers Chapter is back and serves VWC members in the City of Richmond and counties of Chesterfield, Henrico, Goochland and Powhatan (and incorporated cities within those counties).

 The chapter is currently meeting in person.
 For information on meetings and membership, please contact Mary Mobley at firstname.lastname@example.org.